If you are looking to explore underrated places in Kansas, make sure to consider Derby.

 Spend Time with the Community at Madison Avenue Central Park

-Since opening in 2016, the Madison Avenue Central Park has become the go-to venue for many Derby’s community events.
+Since opening in 2016, Madison Avenue Central Park has become the go-to venue for many of Derby’s community events.

 This urban park located along Madison Avenue is a sprawling nine-acre property sitting in the center of the city.

 Pretty manicured lawns surround the park, which also comes fitted with various functions and recreational facilities for everyone to enjoy.